β‘ Lesson 18: Eevee Real-Time Rendering

 - Reflections disappear at edges:

-- This is normal screen space limitation
+- This is a normal screen tracing limitation

-- Add Reflection Probes (covered later)
+- Add a Sphere light probe (covered later)

 - Or avoid showing screen edges in render